ak9024/studio45/apps/api/docs/SMTP_CONFIGURATION.md

 - **Authentication failed**: Ensure 2FA is enabled and using app-specific passwords

 The service will automatically log detailed error messages and fall back to console mode if SMTP fails.

+## Email Template Management

+Email templates are now configurable through a REST API.
+See [EMAIL_TEMPLATES.md](./EMAIL_TEMPLATES.md) for complete documentation on:

+- Managing email templates via API
+- Customizing email content and styling
+- Template variable system
+- Preview and testing functionality
+- Backward compatibility with existing templates

+The email service will automatically use database templates when available and fall back to the original hardcoded templates if the database is unavailable, ensuring reliable email delivery in all scenarios.